ayan20985/ayan20985.github.io/miscellaneous.md

 **Digital Computer Electronics by Albert P. Malvino and Jerald A Brown** An invaluable resource for those interested in computer architecture from the ground up.
 Offers deep dive into the inner workings of computers, helping readers understand how they are constructed, from logic gates to more complex components.

+**Chip War: The Fight for the World's Most Critical Technology by Chris Miller**

 ## Stoicism and Philosophical Premises
 **Enchiridion of Epictetus by Epictetus**